Affordable scheduling and team communication for small businesses, but less flexible for growing teams

 Sling App Review

 Sling is a user-friendly scheduling and communication app designed for small to medium-sized businesses, particularly in the restaurant and retail sectors.
-Its intuitive interface, drag-and-drop scheduling, and built-in messaging tools make it a practical solution for managing hourly employees.
+Its drag-and-drop scheduling, generous free plan, and built-in messaging tools make it a practical choice for teams getting started.

 However, Sling has limitations, especially for larger businesses.
 The per-user pricing can become costly as teams grow, and customization options for scheduling and reporting are somewhat limited.
 Additionally, the mobile experience isn’t as smooth as the desktop version, which may be frustrating for managers and employees who need to make changes on the go.